The Movement (right-wing populist group): Background

 Bannon initially discussed his plans for the organization with The Daily Beast, saying he wanted to create a populist "supergroup" bloc that could win up to a third of all 700+ Members of the European Parliament seats.
 He said he thought of the idea when he was invited to speak at an event hosted by Marine Le Pen.
 Bannon also believes that Sweden's 2018 elections created the perfect timing to launch The Movement.

 The Movement stands as a counterpoint to George Soros' Open Society Foundations.
 Bannon has referred to Soros as "evil but brilliant", and expressed a desire to promote nationalism instead of globalism.

+In 2026, Epstein files documents were released that included thousands of text messages between Bannon and Jeffrey Epstein from 2018 and 2019.
+The messages showed the two discussing efforts to influence international geopolitics, including bolstering European far-right parties.

 Interest and support

 In July 2018, Bannon and other staff of Donald Trump met with Prime Minister of the Republika Srpska, Željka Cvijanović, in Washington, D.C., attempting to expand influence in the Balkans.

 The Movement has attracted the attention of Prime Minister of Hungary, Viktor Orbán, who spoke positively of the group.
 In September 2018, then Deputy Prime Minister of Italy, Matteo Salvini, joined Bannon's new Eurosceptic network.
 The UK Independence Party also stated they would work with the group.

-Since then, The Movement has also attracted the attention of Geert Wilders, leader of the Party for Freedom, an Eurosceptic opposition party in the Netherlands.
+Since then, The Movement has also attracted the attention of Geert Wilders, leader of the Party for Freedom, a Eurosceptic opposition party in the Netherlands.
 Wilders said he arranged to meet Bannon in the Netherlands to discuss the group.
 Another such contact is Thierry Baudet, leader of another Eurosceptic opposition party in the Netherlands Forum for Democracy.

 Their first meeting in July 2018 was organized and attended by Nigel Farage.
 In September 2018, it was reported that France's National Rally party (formerly National Front), led by Marine Le Pen, would be joining The Movement.

 In September 2018, Luigi Di Maio, then leader of the Five Star Movement (M5S), met with Bannon and spoke positively of The Movement, although he remained ambivalent on whether he would join.
 On 6 September 2019, the M5S formed a pro-European, centre-left government with the Democratic Party, significantly reducing the chances of its joining The Movement.

 After launching The Movement, Mischaël Modrikamen promised a January 2019 summit with 20 to 30 groups involved.
 It did not happen and as of March 2019 there were only three official members, two from Italy: the Brothers of Italy and the coalition party League, and Modrikamen's People's Party in Belgium.
 This lack of enthusiasm was possibly due to the perceived outside influence of Bannon, or to disagreements over views between the various groups.

 In February 2019, it was reported that Eduardo Bolsonaro, the son of Jair Bolsonaro, the then President of Brazil, would be its representative in South America.

 In Belgium, the People's Party was dissolved on 18 June 2019, thus ending its affiliation to The Movement.